What is cloud security?

-None of this is to say you shouldn't use the cloud at all in fact for most businesses some of the larger providers will likely have significantly greater resources for securing data than they could ever reasonably have.
+None of this is to say you shouldn't use the cloud at all.
+In fact, for most businesses, some of the larger providers will have significantly greater resources for securing data than they could ever reasonably have.

 Secondly, while cloud computing enables access from virtually anywhere, it doesn't mean that should be the case.
 Measures should be taken to ensure only certain information can be accessed if the user is connecting via public Wi-Fi, for example, and it's also a good idea to restrict access for unrecognised or unsanctioned devices.

 It's important to decide what is most valuable to your organisation.
 It's not wise to protect everything with the same controls as it won't be an effective use of your resources.
 Instead, it's advisable to focus greater security on the data that really matters.